cluhmann/cluhmann.github.io/research.md

 * Learning

   We are interested in how people's choices are shaped by past choices and their outcomes.
+Often we study learning and decision making together.

 ### More